 Calvin scholars have

-found only one passage in which Calvin speaks explicitly of God’s
+found only one passage in which the Genevan Reformer speaks explicitly of God’s

 covenant with pre-fall Adam.
 In his Institutes of the Christian

-Religion, he writes of the “covenants” (plural) with Adam and with
+Religion, Calvin writes of the "covenants" (plural) with Adam and with

 Noah and their respective sacraments or signs: